-- The main focus is on Data Analysis and Modeling, which represents the unique expertise of the different research groups of Leiden University and the Delft University of Technology participating in this research oriented specialisation.
+The main focus is on Data Analysis and Modeling, which represents the unique expertise of the different research groups of Leiden University.

-- The strength of the programme is the individual approach: an individually tailored programme will be designed for each student.
+The strength of the programme is the individual approach: students follow an individually tailored programme.

 Find more reasons to study Bioinformatics at Leiden University.